abakabir/InstallingOpenstackManually/OstackVM.md

 service memcached restart
 ```

-e- Install and Configure ETCD on Controller
+5. Install and Configure ETCD on Controller

 Create etcd User and directories: